CoreMedia/coremedia-social-hub/documentation/README.md

 This is a CoreMedia Labs prototype which means it __does not provide a stable API__.
 The current implementation won't match the one which will be released for a future CoreMedia workspace.
-Therefore, we also don't provide a proper documentation for it.
+Therefore, we also don't provide proper documentation for it.
 If you are interested in a custom integration, feel free to contact us!